AnyBlok/anyblok-book/en/02_project/README.md

 # II - Project

-In this section you will learn how set up a new AnyBlok project and how it differs from a standard python library.
+In this section you will learn how to set up a new AnyBlok project and how it differs from a standard python library.

 At the end of this chapter, you will have a virtual environment created